ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

-#### Merge conflicts
+#### Solving merge conflicts

+In some cases, you will encounter a "merge conflict", a situation which there are two conflicting changes in one or more files.

-[Read this GitHub Help for an overview about merge conflicts][GH Help webmerge conflicts]
+- [Read this GitHub Help for an overview about merge conflicts][GH Help webmerge conflicts]

-[Read this GitHub Help on resolving merge conflicts in GitHub itself][GH Help solve webmerge conflicts]
+- [Read this GitHub Help on resolving merge conflicts in GitHub itself][GH Help solve webmerge conflicts]

 ## FAQ